Wagner Airless Paint Sprayer: 3 Flexio Models Ranked (2026)

 ⚡ Pro Tips for Wagner Flexio Sprayers

 Adjust the X-Boost dial before starting — set it to the minimum power that still atomizes your paint cleanly.
 Lower power = less overspray.
 Use the iSpray nozzle for walls and ceilings, Detail nozzle for trim and furniture.
 Mask aggressively — HVLP sprayers produce more overspray than true airless at high speed settings.
 Keep the gun perpendicular to the surface at a consistent 6–10 inch distance.
 Angling the gun causes uneven spray patterns.
+And remember: prep matters more than the sprayer you choose — a clean, properly primed surface will outperform an expensive tool on unprepped drywall every time.

 🏗 Renovation Stage: PAINT